Ring vs. Nest vs. SimpliSafe Security Systems

 The Ring— Always Home App

 From the Ring Always Home app, we livestreamed footage and received notifications and crime/safety alerts from our neighborhood.

 We spoke through its two-way audio and viewed our cloud storage.
 The Ring app had decent, but not great, ratings, with 3.3 from both the Apple and Google Play stores.

 The Nest App

 On the Nest app, we armed and disarmed our system, viewed event history, received notifications, added users, and livestreamed footage.
 While it had an abysmal rating of 2.1 from iPhone users, Android users liked it a lot more and gave it a 3.8 star rating.

 The SimpliSafe App

 Finally, using the SimpliSafe app, we armed and disarmed our security system, controlled any connected devices we had, received notifications, and livestreamed and downloaded footage, depending on what plan we had.

 The app had great ratings all-around, a 3.7 from the Google Play store and a 4.6 from the Apple store.

 Top System App

 It was no surprise when we gave the award for best app to SimpliSafe!

 Recap of Ring vs. Nest vs. SimpliSafe

 So, which was the best security system?
 We found that while SimpliSafe had the most user-friendly app and the easiest installation, Nest had the best customer support and Ring won for most affordable and flexible professional monitoring.
 We decided that if we had to choose one system overall, it would be SimpliSafe.
 Of course, we recognized that selecting a security system usually comes down to an individual household’s needs and preferences.
-With this in mind, we broke down our comparison in detail below!
+With this in mind, we broke down our comparison in detail below, noting that Nest Secure has been taken off the market.

 - Most affordable professional monitoring: 24/7 professional monitoring only costed $10 a month with Ring, while it costed $24.99 a month with SimpliSafe and $29 a month with Nest Secure.